YosysHQ-Docs/AppNote-130/docs/source/index.rst

 In this example, we have a simple, two-step verification goal.

 1. In the first stage, we want to reach a cover point in which one req-ack pair has occurred, and another req has been issued but not yet acknowledged, leaving the design in a state where it is waiting for the second ack.
-2. In the second stage, starting from the state reached in stage 1 and assuming no more requests come in, we want to prove that no further acks occur beyond the two already seen.
+2. In the second stage, starting from the state reached in stage 1 and assuming no more requests come in, we want to prove that the second ack arrives within a bounded window and that no additional acks occur beyond the two already seen.

 While this example seems contrived, it illustrates the important point: using this approach, the design state at the end of stage 1 can be fully reproduced at the start of stage 2, thus allowing the formal tools to "see" that we are waiting for the second ack.
 This demonstrates that the underlying formal verification machinery persists its state across each stage.